 His research interests coincide with his classroom teaching, which encompasses subjects as diverse as The Lawyer's Role in Entrepreneurship and Innovation, Property, Real Estate Transactions, UCC Secured Transactions, Contracts, Social Impact Advocacy, and Latina/os and the Law.

 Associate Dean Bender is an elected member of the American Law Institute, the American College of Real Estate Lawyers, and the American College of Mortgage Attorneys.
-During 2009-2011, Bender served as co-president of the National Society of American Law Teachers (SALT).
+During 2009-2011, Bender served as co-president of the Society of American Law Teachers (SALT).
 He is also the founder and initial chair (2023-2024) of the AALS Section on Critical Theories, and co-director of the law school's TILE (Technology, Innovation Law, and Ethics) program.

 Critical Justice: Systemic Advocacy in Law and Society (casebook with Francisco Valdes and Jennifer Hill) (West Academic 2021)